-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria STATE STATEMENT OF CASH FLOWS (EXHIBIT 3) 65.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria STATE EMEN [®] T OF CASH FLOWS (EXHIBIT 3) 65.
 Does the statement categorize cash flows as follows: cash flows from operating activities; cash flows from non-capital financing activities; cash flows from capital and related financing activities; and cash flows from investing activities?
-[GASB 9 31] 66.
+[GASB 9, ¶31] 66.
 Are cash flows from operating activities reported by major classes of receipts and disbursements i.e., the direct method?
-[GASB 9 31] 67.
+[GASB 9, ¶31] 67.
 Has the college refrained from combining cash flows for non-capital financing activities and cash flows from capital and related financing activities into single cash flows from financing activities category?
-[GASB 9 53-54] 68.
+[GASB 9, ¶53-54] 68.
 Has the college refrained from including receipts and payments of interest as cash flows from operating activities (except in the case of program loans)?
-[GASB-S9: 58] 69.
-70. Are cash receipts and cash payments generally reported as gross rather than net?
-[GASBS 9: 12-14] 71.
+[GASB 9, ¶58] 69.
+Has the college reported disbursement for the acquisition of capital assets as cash flows from capital and related financing activities?
+[GASB 9, ¶57a;] 70.
+Are cash receipts and cash payments generally reported as gross rather than net?
+[GASB 9, ¶12-14] 71.
 Does the figure reported as cash and cash equivalents at the end of the period trace to a similar account or accounts on the Statement of Net Position (Exhibit 1)?
-[GASB 9: 8] 72.
+[GASB 9, ¶8] 72.
 Is the statement accompanied by a schedule that reconciles operating income and cash flows from operating activities?
-[GASB 9: 7] 73.
+[GASB 9, ¶7] 73.
 Is the statement accompanied by information (in narrative or tabular form) concerning investing, capital, or financing activities of the period that affected recognized assets or liabilities but did not result in cash flows?
-[GASB-S9: 37]
+[GASB 9, ¶37]